 Will you sincerely, with an open mind, seek and tremble before the truth of God’s Word about His Holy Days—or will you go along with the masses and their traditions of men’s heathen holidays?

-The churches of this world will often admit to making a half-hearted effort at keeping nine of the Ten Commandments.
+The denominations of this world will often admit to making a half-hearted effort at keeping nine of the Ten Commandments.
 Typically, they will acknowledge that it is wrong to steal, kill, covet, bear false witness, and commit adultery.
-They will also acknowledge that honoring one’s father and mother, avoiding idolatry and taking God’s name in vain—while claiming to follow the God described in the first Commandment—are basically good things to do.
+They will also acknowledge that honoring one’s father and mother, avoiding idolatry and taking God’s name in vain—while claiming to follow the God described in the First Commandment—are basically good things to do.
 However, most do a poor job of actually keeping these nine commandments, and teach that Christ officially did away with them and “kept them for us.”
 But most will agree, at least tacitly, that these nine commandments are “nice principles.”

 Consider.
 Exodus 20:8-11 reveals that Sabbath-keeping is the Fourth Commandment—and a fundamental law of God!
 The Sabbath was hallowed—made into holy time—by God at creation.
 God never authorized or hallowed Sunday, the first day of the week.
 Christ kept the Sabbath (Luke 4:16; Mark 2:27-28).
 So did Paul (Acts 13:42, 44; 17:2; 18:4)—as did the New Testament Church.
 In Exodus 31, it was ordained “forever” and to be kept “perpetually” by all “generations” of God’s people.